 Armstrong remains an active member of his community.
 He serves on the Board of Directors for the Whitehall Chamber of Commerce and is a member of the Whitehall Lion’s Club.
 Currently, he serves on both the Counsel of Trustees for Kutztown University and the Board of Trustees for Penn State.

 In February, 2021, Phil was elected to the National Association of Regional Councils Board of Directors.
 He represents all the councils of governments, development agencies, regional and metropolitan organizations in the state of Pennsylvania, New Jersey, New York, and Delaware.
 This is the first time a Lehigh Valley elected official represented four states and over 27 million people living in Northeastern Pennsylvania.

 Phil continues to reside in Whitehall Township, with his wife, Annette.
-He has five grandchildren - Jake, Elizabeth, Ava, Olivia and Savanna.
-His children have inherited both his hard work and desire to make a difference.
+He has six grandchildren, Jake, Elizabeth, Ava, Olivia, Savanna and Ryder.
+His children take after him in both hard work and desire to make a difference.